pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: The preconditioned Iterative Soft Thresholding Algorithm (pISTA)

 Note that the change of variables has made the first (Hessian) term trivial.
 To find \(D^{(k)}\), we split the sub-gradient to \(n^2\) equations where the \((i,j)\)-th equation is composed by the \((i,j)\) element in the sub-gradient.
 For each equation \((i,j)\), we define the equation variable as \(D^{(k)}_{i,j}\).
 The approximate solution (developed in \cref{appendix:d_sol}) is:

 where and

-So far, we developed a second order approximation for the GLASSO using the Hessian inverse and a quadratic relaxation.
+So far, we developed a second-order approximation for the GLASSO using the Hessian inverse and a quadratic relaxation.
 We found a closed form direction \(D^{(k)}\) for each \((i,j)\) entry, assuming that the rest of the entries in \(\mathcal{G}^{(k)}\) are given.
-In the following subsection we show how we approximate those entries.
+In the following subsections we show how we approximate the entries of \(\mathcal{G}^{(k)}\) and how to find an appropriate step size \(t\).

-\Cref{alg:pista} describes the pISTA method using \cref{eq:d_sol}.
-One part that is still missing from the description so far is the computation of \(\mathcal{G}^{(k)}\) and the linesearch procedure for finding an appropriate \(t\), which we describe next.
-It is important to note that all the steps and operations in \cref{alg:pista} can be computed using matrix operations.
-This property allows us to easily benefit from GPU computation acceleration and easy GPU deployment.